-A music singer invoice is a document requesting payment for services provided by a vocalist on a song.
-This invoice can also be used to bill clients for closely related services such as composing lyrics and melodies.
+A music singer invoice is a document requesting payment for services provided by a vocalist.
+Singers typically use this invoice for performances, but it can also be used to bill clients for related services, such as composing lyrics and melodies.

 What is a Music Singer?